PowerShell Basics

 PowerShell is designed around the concept of object-oriented automation, which means that the output of most cmdlets is in the form of objects with properties and methods.

 When you run a cmdlet, it produces output in a tabular format with columns representing the properties of the objects.
-You can access these properties using dot notation or by using cmdlets like Select-Object.
+You can access these properties using dot notation or by using cmdlets like Select-Object

-For example, when you run Get-Process, you get a list of process objects, each having properties like Name, Id, CPU, WorkingSet, etc.
+, you get a list of process objects, each having properties like Name

-To select specific properties, you can use the Select-Object cmdlet:
+To select specific properties, you can use the Select-Object

 Get-Process | Select-Object Name, Id, CPU